GallTech/rag-lab/README.md

 # RAG Lab

 This repository contains all scripts and configuration for a **multi-stage Retrieval-Augmented Generation (RAG) lab focused on AI/ML research data**.

-Each top-level folder represents a **functional stage** in the pipeline.
+Each top-level folder represents a **functional stage** in the pipeline and runs on a dedicated VM.

 The lab runs on Proxmox hosted on a **Minisforum UM890 Pro (Ryzen 9 8945HS, 64GB DDR5, 2TB NVMe)**.